awez/amirrajan.github.com/a-dark-room/index.md

 If you enjoyed the game.
 Please, leave us a review in the [App Store](https://itunes.apple.com/us/app/a-dark-room/id736683061).
 5 stars hopefully.

-May the fire burn bright and warm for you.
+May the fire burn brightly for you.
+May it keep you warm.

 Sincerely,

 A Dark Room